 As the aviation industry transitions towards a net zero future, there is a strong need to explore new and innovative aircraft technologies.
-From battery-electric to hydrogen-powered designs, airlines, industry, and manufacturers will need to work together to introduce new technologies to ensure we can reach net zero by 2050.
+Airlines, industry, and manufacturers will need to work together on new technologies to ensure we can reach net zero by 2050.

 The Group is investing significantly in fleet renewal.
 On average the Group will take delivery of a new aircraft every three weeks for the next few years.
 These aircraft can be around 25 per cent more fuel efficient than the aircraft they replace.

 The incoming aircraft will help Qantas and Jetstar open up new routes and destinations while lowering emissions and improving efficiency.

 While emissions on the ground are a relatively small part of our total emissions profile, we are seeking to further reduce our footprint.
 From the start of 2022, we have sourced large-scale generation certificates to cover 100% of the electricity consumption in all Qantas Group buildings throughout Australia.

 Further details of our key initiatives are set out in our 2023 Sustainability Report.

 Disclaimer: 1.
 An average 1.5 per cent per annum fuel efficiency improvement starting from 2023, baselined to 2019.